 Daytona Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The education level of Daytona Beach citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.35% of adults 25 and older in Daytona Beach have a college degree.
+The education level of Daytona Beach citizens is a little higher than the average for US cities and towns: 24.18% of adults in Daytona Beach have at least a bachelor's degree.

-The per capita income in Daytona Beach in 2010 was $18,378, which is lower middle income relative to Florida and the nation.
-This equates to an annual income of $73,512 for a family of four.
-Daytona Beach also has one of the higher rates of people living in poverty in the nation, with 31.89% of its population below the federal poverty line.
+The per capita income in Daytona Beach in 2018 was $26,196, which is lower middle income relative to Florida and the nation.
+This equates to an annual income of $104,784 for a family of four.
+However, Daytona Beach contains both very wealthy and poor people as well.

 Daytona Beach is an extremely ethnically-diverse city.
 The people who call Daytona Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Daytona Beach residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Daytona Beach include Irish, English, Italian, and French .
+Important ancestries of people in Daytona Beach include German, Irish, Italian, English, and Polish.

 The most common language spoken in Daytona Beach is English.
-Other important languages spoken here include Spanish and Hindi.
+Other important languages spoken here include Spanish and Portuguese.